Sigma-90/animate-css-helper/README.md

 ### What does it do?

 It handles the correct application of a CSS animation to a DOM element, including customizable settings for animation duration, delay and amount of loops.
-While doing so it also takes care of inline-styles potentially that exist on the element that's supposed to be animated and restores those when the animation is completed.
+While doing so it also takes care of inline-styles pre-existing on the element that's supposed to be animated and restores those when the animation is completed.
 Last, but not least, it also provides the option of define a callback function that will be executed when the animation has ended.

 ## Usage: